binkley/modern-java-practices/README.md

   is down for maintenance, and you cannot update the local CVE cache
 * The [log4shell security bug](https://nvd.nist.gov/vuln/detail/CVE-2021-44228)
   is extremely severe.
-Although this project does not use `log4j`, local testing shows that ther `DependencyCheck` plugin for either Gradle or Maven fails build when you use an older, insecure version of `log4j`
+Although this project does not use `log4j`, local testing shows that the `DependencyCheck` plugin for either Gradle or Maven fails build when you use an older, insecure version of `log4j`

 ### TODOs